pat222git/math-game-1/Documentation/problems_solved.md

 Option 2: Click on the file in the directory listing In the browser window showing the directory listing, click on project14.html This will navigate to your game

+# animation effect using CSS
+Animation Requirements Summary
+-- Integer boxes: Drop down with cascade effect (1.5 seconds total) - ONLY at start of new rounds -- Message animations: Apply to ALL messages (game data, success equations, 6-integer bonus)

+No need to instal any other software
+What You Already Have (and that's all you need):
+Modern web browser (Chrome, Firefox, Edge, Safari)
+CSS animations are natively supported
+JavaScript is built-in
+No plugins or extensions required
+Your current setup
+HTML file (project14.html)
+Supabase connection (already working)
+Live Server (you're already using this for testing)